mozilla-ai/lm-buddy/CONTRIBUTING.md

 ## Testing a development branch

-`lm-buddy` is intended to be installed as a pip requirement in the runtime environment of a Ray job.
+LM Buddy is intended to be installed as a pip requirement in the runtime environment of a Ray job.
 However, it is often desirable to test local branches on Ray before publishing a new version of the library.

-This is possible submitting a Ray job with a runtime environment that points to your development branch of the `lm-buddy` repo.
+This is possible submitting a Ray job with a runtime environment that points to your development branch of the LM Buddy repo.

 To do so, follow the steps: